clearminute/cm-chrome-extension/readme.md

 # About

 Experimental chrome extension to track your time visiting websites.
-Uses local storage (indexDB) and powered by https://light.clearminute.com.
+Uses local storage (indexDB) and hosted at GCloud at https://clearminute-151818.appspot.com/#/

 # Release